Thorazine/hack/readme.md

 - Multi site
 - Multi domain
-- Multi language front end
+- Multi language frontend
 - Multi language CMS (language files can be added)
 - 2 factor authentication based on known previous locations with custom radius
 - Fully customisable rights authentication system (Sentinel)
 - The default Laravel Auth is totally unused and therfore availible for your project
 - Persistant login with session control
 - Advanced/automatic browser cache
-- Full cache (memcached/redis) on front end requests
+- Full cache (memcached/redis) on frontend requests
 - Cache flushed by tags, minimizing flushed items
 - All pages and sites are equipped with editable on-/offline timestamps
 - Gallery with aspect ratio cropper (customisable per input)
-- Customisable wysiwygs per input
+- Customisable wysiwygs per input and pre site
 - Easy to extend with your own modules
 - Installable in excisting project
-- Front end SASS tools
+- Frontend SASS tools
 - Automatic response as JSON for API calls
 - Uses Laravel filesystem, so CDN and local support
 - Form builder/handler module